History of the Los Angeles Chargers

-The Los Angeles Chargers are a professional American football team that currently plays and competes in the National Football League (NFL).
+The Los Angeles Chargers are a professional American football franchise that currently plays and competes in the National Football League (NFL).
 The Chargers were established in 1960 and played one season in Los Angeles before moving to San Diego in 1961.
 The team returned to Los Angeles in 2017.

+Franchise history

 Beginnings: The 1960 AFL season

 The Los Angeles Chargers were established with seven other American Football League teams in 1959.
 In 1960, the Chargers began AFL play in Los Angeles with the NFL's Los Angeles Rams as their main competition.
 The Chargers' original owner was hotel heir Barron Hilton, son of Hilton Hotels founder Conrad Hilton.

 The new franchise ran a contest to decide their name, with "Chargers" the winning entry.
 General manager Frank Leahy picked the name, and Hilton agreed: "I liked it because they were yelling 'charge' and sounding the bugle at Dodgers Stadium and at USC games."
 The Chargers initially considered playing at the Rose Bowl, but instead signed a lease to play at the Los Angeles Coliseum.
 Barron Conrad Hilton unveiled the Chargers' uniforms which featured blue and gold with lightning bolts on the sides of the helmets and trousers, at a cocktail party at Hilton's Santa Monica residence.
 Players Jack Kemp and Ron Mix modeled the new uniforms.